-We assume that \(S\) is dynamic in the sense that sites can be inserted and deleted.
-At each site insertion or deletion the edges incident to the updated site appear or disappear in \(\cD(S)\).
-As the degree in \(\cD(S)\) is not bounded, each update can then lead to \(O(n)\) edges changing in \(\cD(S)\).
-Thus, simply storing \(\cD(S)\) in a Holm et al.~data structure would lead to potentially superlinear update times and would thus even be slower than recomputing the connectivity information from scratch.
+We assume that $S$ is \emph{dynamic}, i.e., sites can be inserted and deleted over time.
+At each update, the edges incident to the modified site appear or disappear in $\cD(S)$.
+An update can change up to $n-1$ edges in $\cD(S)$, so simply storing $\cD(S)$ in the HLT-structure could lead to potentially superlinear update times and might even be slower than recomputing the connectivity information from scratch.

-For disk graphs with arbitrary radius ratio, Chan et al.~give a data structure with amortized \(O(n^{(1/7) +\varepsilon})\) query and \(O(n^{(20/21) +\varepsilon})\) update time for solving the dynamic connectivity problem for disk graphs~\cite{chan_dynamic_2011}.
-Their approach uses similar ideas as their vertex update data structure.
-This is still the currently best connectivity data that allows insertions and deletions for arbitrary disk graphs that we are aware of.
-However, their data structure handles a more general setting, so there is hope that using the specific geometry of disk graphs to obtain better results.
+For dynamic connectivity in general disk graphs, Chan et al.~\cite{chan_dynamic_2011} give a data structure with $O(n^{1/7 + \eps})$ query time and $O(n^{20/21 +\eps})$ amortized update time, where $\eps > 0$ is a constant that can be made arbitrarily small, but which must be fixed.
+As far as we know, this is currently still the best fully dynamic connectivity structure for general disk graphs.
+However, Chan et al.~present their data structure as a special case of a more general setting, so there is hope that the specific geometry of disk graphs may allow for better running times.